adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   }
 ```

-Where
-'METHOD/path' is a method with a path.
-Any supported methods by express server supported here (GET, POST, PUT, DELETE, etc).
-Possible to start router with any method that supported by Express and middleware will be scoped by this method.
-If middleware route started from "/" then ALL method will be used
+Where 'METHOD/path' is a method with a path.
+Any methods supported by the Express server are supported here (GET, POST, PUT, DELETE, etc.).
+It is possible to start a router with any method that is supported by Express, and the middleware will be scoped by this method.
+If the middleware route starts with `/`, then ALL methods will be used.

-Path is part of the express regex path. [https://expressjs.com/en/5x/api.html#router.methods](https://expressjs.com/en/5x/api.html#router.methods)
+The path is part of the Express regex path: [https://expressjs.com/en/5x/api.html#router.methods](https://expressjs.com/en/5x/api.html#router.methods).

-Middleware array - array of middlewares (with params)
+The middleware array is an array of middlewares (with params).

-Sample
+Sample:

 ```javascript
   static get middleware() {